-From 1 July 2017 there is a cap on the amount of superannuation eligible to be transferred to account based pensions in retirement.
-This Transfer Balance Cap of $1,600,000 at 1 July 2020 is indexed with inflation over time and increases in increments of $100,000.
+From 1 July 2017 there is a cap on the amount of superannuation eligible to be transferred to account-based pensions in retirement.
+This Transfer Balance Cap of $1,700,000 at 23 September 2021 is indexed with inflation over time and increases in increments of $100,000.

 Balances at retirement in excess of the projected Transfer Balance Cap are assumed to remain in a superannuation account similar to the one you held up to retirement.
 The same fees and returns applied prior to retirement are applied to this superannuation account (if applicable) in retirement.